ncatlab/nlab-content/pages/497.md

 ## Relation to the axiom of choice
  {#RelationToTheAxiomOfChoice}

 Excluded middle can be seen as a very weak form of the [[axiom of choice]] (a slightly more controversial principle, doubted or denied by a slightly larger minority, and true internally in even fewer categories).
-In fact, the following are equivalent. (see also [McLarty, theorem 19.7](#McLarty), due to Diaconescu 1975)
+In fact, the following are equivalent. (this is the [[Diaconescu-Goodman-Myhill theorem]] due to [Diaconescu 75](#Diaconescu75), see also [McLarty 96, theorem 19.7](#McLarty96), )

 1. The principle of excluded middle.
 1. [[finite set|Finitely indexed]] sets are [[projective object|projective]] (in fact, it suffices 2-indexed sets to be projective).